-There has been no significant change in the financial performance or financial position or trading position of the Trustee and no material adverse change in the prospects of the Trustee, in each case, since the date of its incorporation.
+Save for its previous issuances of Certificates under the Programme, there has been no significant change in the financial position or financial performance of the Trustee and no material adverse change in the prospects of the Trustee, in each case, since the date of its incorporation.

-There has been no significant change in the financial performance or financial position or trading position of SIB and its subsidiaries since 31 March 2025 and there has been no material adverse change in the prospects of SIB and its subsidiaries, in each case, since 31 December 2024.
+There has been no significant change in the financial position or financial performance of SIB and its subsidiaries, taken as a whole, since 31 December 2024 and there has been no material adverse change in the prospects of SIB and its subsidiaries, taken as a whole, since 31 December 2024.